jojostx/larasubs/README.md

 #### Grace Period

+You can define a trial period for each plan, so your users will can access a plan on trial before the subscription starts:

+#### Grace Period

-You can define a grace grace for each plan, so your users will not loose access to their features immediately when the subscription ends:
+You can define a grace period for each plan, so your users will not loose access to their features immediately when the subscription ends: